 Installation of the refurbished gates at Herriot Street, Heathcote.
 Photo: Garry Long March 2017

-The final installation works for the 6-metre-long gates at Heathcote was carried out by the Friends members, with a final coat of paint applied by retired 80 year old Bendigo painter John Mead in March 2017.
+The final installation works for the 6-metre-long gates at Heathcote was carried out by the Friends members, with a final coat of paint applied by then retired 80 year old Bendigo painter John Mead in March 2017.
 The location of these gates is very close to where an original set of similar timber gates were once installed and operated at Herriot St, on the ‘Up’ side of the former Heathcote Railway Station.

 Railway gates and the Heathcote Lions Club’s Rail Trail Shelter.
 Photo: Garry Long March 2017

 The final location of these gates now provides a link with the past, as well as providing a ‘safe crossing’ for trail users into the Lions Club’s rail trail shelter area.
 As the trail’s current Heathcote ‘Trail Head’, this area is a great place to park the car and meet walkers and riders, to learn a little about the attractions of Heathcote, as well as enjoying this small section of the 50km long O’Keefe Rail Trail.
+A connecting trail to High St Heathcote (the commercial centre, Visitor Information Centre etc) is located 100m south east from the trail head.